projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 following CaaS image types are generated at the end of the build:

 caas.img
     The GPT disk image for direct booting.
-Skip the following section to boot the CaaS image with QEMU.
+Skip next section to boot the CaaS image with QEMU.

 caas-flashfiles-eng.<user>.zip
     The compressed *flashfile* package contains the CaaS partition images.
-    Proceed with the following section to install these images to a virtual disk image in `qcow2 <https://www.linux-kvm.org/page/Qcow2>`_ format.
+    Proceed with the following section to install these images to a virtual disk image in `qcow2 <https://www.linux-kvm.org/page/Qcow2>`_ format,
+    or refer to :ref:`caas-on-bm` section to install the images on a bare metal.

 Create a CaaS virtual disk
 **************************

 .. note::
-        Skip this section if you plan to boot the device directly with the GPT disk image :file:`caas.img`.
+        Skip this section if you plan to boot the device directly with the GPT disk image :file:`caas.img`, or install the flashfile package :file:`caas-flashfiles-eng.<user>.zip` on a bare metal.

 Follow the instructions below to create and set up CaaS partitions on a *qcow2* formatted virtual disk.